skovranek/buftermio/README.md

 [![](https://godoc.org/github.com/skovranek/buftermio?status.svg)](https://pkg.go.dev/github.com/skovranek/buftermio#section-readme)
 ## What
-This is a cached buffer for input from your CLI for your Go program.
+Buftermio is an importable Go package.
+It provides a cached buffer for input from the CLI.
 Perfect for a REPL!

 _Basically, an improved interface for a bufio.Scanner reading os.Stdin._
 ## Why